DESI Dark Secrets: Scalar-field dark energy

 \subsection{Scalar field models vs. $w_0w_a$}

-Before we directly compare our models to the DESI data, we can compare how various aspects of our scalar-field models compare with the DESI+ best-fit $w_0w_a$ model.
-As Fig.~\ref{H2ALL} illustrates, the three non-tachyonic scalar field models do well at reproducing the behavior of the expansion rate, to within a per cent or so.
-However, they cannot produce as sharp a bump in the expansion rate as the best fit DESI+ model does.

-Fig.~\ref{EOSALL} shows the evolution of the equation-of-state parameter $w$: For the scalar field models, with the exception of the tachyonic model, $w$ evolves from a present value of around $-0.7$ or so to $-1$ at high redshift.
-The $w_0w_a$ model also begins at a value $w=-0.7$, but evolves to an asymptotic value of $w=-1.7$.
-While the evolution of $w$ is qualitatively similar -- monotonically decreasing with $z$ -- the three scalar-field models do not (and cannot) cross the phantom divide ($w=-1$), while the $w_0w_a$ models do.
-The tachyonic model has a very different EOS behavior: monotonic increase from $w< -1$ to an asymptotic value of $w=-1$.
+Before confronting our models with the DESI data, we compare them to the DESI+ best-fit $w_0w_a$ model ($w_0 = -0.7, w_a = -1$).
+Fig.~\ref{EOSALL} shows the evolution of the EOS parameter $w$: With the exception of the tachyonic model, in the scalar field models $w$ evolves from a present value of around $-0.7$ or so to $-1$ at high redshift.
+A $w_0w_a$ model with $w_0 = -0.7$ and $w_a = -0.3$ would have similar behavior.
+While the DESI+ $w_0w_a$ model also begins at a value $w=-0.7$, it evolves to an asymptotic value of $w=-1.7$.
+The value of $w_a$ that the DESI data prefer produces a bump in $\rho_{DE}$ at $z \simeq 0.5$ and $w=-1$, something a scalar field cannot do.

-As we will discuss next, reproducing the expansion rate -- even at the percent level -- is different than reproducing the high-precision DESI distance measurements -- and there can be surprises -- the tachyonic model actually performs better than the other scalar field models.
+As Fig.~\ref{H2ALL} illustrates, the three non-tachyonic, scalar-field models do well at reproducing the behavior of the expansion rate, to within a per cent or so.
+As we describe next, reproducing the expansion rate—even at the percent level—is different than reproducing the high-precision DESI distance measurements.